causewaygt/irish-heatsplit/README.md

 render as ⚑ in the method table. `EVENTS` is a curated policy-event register rendered as chart markers.

-### Derivations (all pure functions, unit tested)

-- `derive_hero` – annual anchors shaped by weekly HDD, per jurisdiction, island as the reconciled sum; per-fuel in/useful breakdown, peak winter week, and the 20% geothermal what-if.
-- `derive_heat_gap` – useful-heat cost by route at live oil prices and standard tariffs; break-even SPF vs the oil boiler.
-- `derive_ashp_spf` – air-source SPF from the HDD-weighted outdoor
-  temperature via a Carnot-fraction COP with defrost derate and DHW share, calibrated to field-trial medians.
-- `derive_cool` – data-centre waste heat vs demand shape; stranded share.
-- `derive_geo_percap` – installed ground-source Wth per person vs the 20% what-if requirement.
-- `space_heat_split` – month-demeaned OLS of daily gas on HDD (within- month deviations, seasonal confounds removed); naive slope retained for reference.

-## Provenance rules
+## Methodology

+**The scaffold estimator.** Weekly figures are not measurements – no such measurements exist for most of the island's heat.
+They are annual anchors (SEAI, DfE/NISRA, Causeway estimates) shaped by each week's weather: a non-weather base share of demand is spread evenly across 52 weeks, and the space-heating share follows the week's fraction of the trailing year's heating degree days.
+Each jurisdiction is shaped by its own HDD series and the island is their reconciled sum, so the toggle views always agree.

+**Degree days.** ERA5 reanalysis via Open-Meteo for seven stations, population-weighted, base 15.5 °C – the standard Met Éireann/SEAI base.

+**The air-source SPF model.** The heat-gap panel refuses brochure SCOP figures.
+The demand-weighted outdoor temperature falls out of the HDD series itself (for heating days T = base − HDD, so the load-weighted source temperature is base − Σh²/Σh over the trailing year); a Carnot-fraction COP at 45 °C flow with a defrost derate and a hot-water share, blended on an energy-weighted harmonic basis, gives a seasonal performance factor per jurisdiction – calibrated to GB field-trial medians, moving with the weather year.
+Geothermal's stable source temperature is exactly why its SPF escapes this ceiling.

+**The gas regression.** Space-heat sensitivity is estimated by month-demeaned OLS – daily demand deviations on daily HDD deviations within each month – which removes seasonal confounds (holidays, school terms, baseload drift) that bias the naive slope.
+Both slopes ship in the payload; the demeaned one is displayed.

+**The what-if.** 20% of delivered heat moves to heat pumps at seasonal performance 4: the electricity input is bought at each jurisdiction's tariff and carries its grid-indigenous share, the ambient remainder is free and indigenous by definition, and the displaced fuels scale down pro-rata – purchased energy, bills, indigenous share and emissions all recompute from the same accounting.

+**The cool side.** Data-centre heat rejection is treated as flat across the year; demand follows the HDD shape.
+With annual totals normalised, the stranded share is the part of a flat supply produced while demand runs below it – the seasonal-storage wedge, recomputed from live degree days on every build.

+**Geothermal capacity requirement.** 20% of annual delivered buildings heat at 2,000 equivalent full-load hours, per jurisdiction and per person – the arithmetic that converts the what-if strip into installed thermal megawatts.

+**Why heat?** Whole-economy anchors are annual and static: sourced where a publication exists (SEAI Energy in Ireland 2025; the Causeway island Sankey for the import split), with allocations kept deliberately round and dagger-marked.

-Sourced figures cite their publisher.
-Judgement figures are marked with a dagger (†) and are current Causeway Energies estimates – challenge and input welcome at contact@causewaygt.com.
-The NI geothermal register names, dates and statuses every system in `data.json`.
+**Provenance.** Sourced figures cite their publisher.
+Judgement figures carry a dagger (†) and are current Causeway Energies estimates – challenge and input welcome at contact@causewaygt.com.
+Data-quality caveats distinct from fetch status render as ⚑ flags.
+Feeds are developed
+diagnostics-first: on first contact with an unknown format the pipeline logs the raw structure and continues, so parsers are written against evidence from live run logs, never guessed.

 ## Versioning